 Disney channels end blackout, return to YouTube TV after two-week dispute

-In a statement, YouTube said it was happy the agreement “preserves the value of our service for our subscribers and future flexibility in our offers.”
+Meanwhile, YouTube in a statement expressed that it was happy the reading agreement “preserves the value of our service for our subscribers and future flexibility in our offers.
+We apologise for the disruption and appreciate our subscribers’ patience as we negotiated on their behalf.”

-The deal provides YouTube TV with all of Disney’s traditional broadcasting programming, including all the ESPN networks, ABC, the Disney-branded channels, the FX Networks and National Geographic channels.
+The new deal includes the entire broadcasting programme of Disney, featuring ESPN networks, ABC, Disney-branded channels, FX Networks, and National Geographic channels.

 Advertisement